Hoosat-Oy/hoosat-mo/README.md

   - Example: `"a1b2"` → `[0xa1, 0xb2]`.

 ### `types.mo`

-Defines data structures for Kaspa transactions and UTXOs, used across the other modules for address handling, sighash calculation, and transaction building.
+Defines data structures for Hoosat transactions and UTXOs, used across the other modules for address handling, sighash calculation, and transaction building.

 #### Public Types

 - `Outpoint`:

   ```motoko
   {
     transactionId: Text; // Hex-encoded transaction ID (64 chars)
     index: Nat32;       // Output index in the transaction
   }
   ```

   - Represents a transaction outpoint (reference to a previous output).

 - `TransactionInput`:

   ```motoko
   {
     previousOutpoint: Outpoint; // Reference to the UTXO being spent